MichaelJendryke/PythonTutorial2018/README.md

 * A project or an idea what you would like to program that may help you with your research
 * Anaconda for Python 3.6 (download the right version for your system from  https://www.anaconda.com/download/ ).
 We will install this together.

+1. sdfgsdfg
+   1. sfsdfg
+   2. 3245345
+2. dsfgsdfg

 ## Suggested topics
 (let me know if you want to cover additional topics)
 1. Setup of Anaconda Environment
-   1.1.
-Creating a development environment
+   1. Creating a development environment
-   1.2.
-Package management
+   2. Package management
-   1.3. conda-forge
+   3. conda-forge
-   1.4.
-Text Editor or IDE?
+   4. Text Editor or IDE?
 2. How to read a documentation
 3. The >>> prompt and basic built-in functions (print(), format(), type(), help())
 4. Command line programs
-  4.1.
-Writing, formatting and organizing a *.py file 4.2.
-If statement
+  1. Writing, formatting and organizing a *.py file
+  2. If statement
-  4.3.
-For and While loop
+  3. For and While loop
-  4.4.
-Try statement
+  4. Try statement
-  4.5.
-Functions
+  5. Functions
-  4.6.
-Parsing arguments
+  6. Parsing arguments
-  4.7.
-Traceback and error handling.
+  7. Traceback and error handling.
-  4.8.
-“Hello Frank, it’s 12:39 on Tuesday March 15th, 2018”
+  8. “Hello Frank, it’s 12:39 on Tuesday March 15th, 2018”
 5. Image processing (using scikit-image)
 6. Plotting graphs with matplotlib
 7. Batch download data with wget